No booking fees on the app

 London Marylebone to Birmingham Moor Street train travel guide

-Travelling by train from London Marylebone to Birmingham Moor Street is efficient and offers a scenic and comfortable experience.
-With frequent departures from London Marylebone, you can reach Birmingham Moor Street in just 1h 59m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from London Marylebone to Birmingham Moor Street is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from London Marylebone, you can arrive at Birmingham Moor Street in just 1h 48m, making it a quick and convenient option for travelling between these two places.

 Planning and booking